robotpy/robotpy-docs/guidelines.rst

 Best Practices
 ==============

-This section has a selection of things that other teams have found to be good things to keep in mind to build robot code that works consistently, and to eliminate possible failures.
+This section has a selection of Python-specific things that other teams have found to be good things to keep in mind to build robot code that works consistently, and to eliminate possible failures.

 .. contents:: :local: